 There are two terraces with tables and chairs where you can chat with other guests.
 There are ample indoor seating areas, too.
 The reading and learning area has a large collection of books which you're welcome to browse through.
 This is also the venue for talks and presentations from the resident biologist.
 You'll find a small shop here, too, selling books, clothes and handicrafts.
 The spa features a jacuzzi, perfect for relaxing aching muscles, and you can treat yourself to a massage in the separate treatment room.

-While here you can explore the cloudforest on foot with a guide, enjoy views from observation towers and go on night walks.
+While here you can explore the cloudforest on foot with a guide, enjoy views from the observation tower, take a ride on a skybike or cable car and go on night walks.

 Open: Mashpi Lodge is open all year.